lightly-ai/lightly/docs/source/docker/examples/datasets_in_the_wild.rst

 Now let's take a look at the storage requirements.
 If we would extract all frames from the video and then run a selection algorithm on them we would need 553.4 MBytes.
-However, the Lightly worker can process the video directly so we require only 6.4 MBytes of storage.
+However, the Lightly Worker can process the video directly so we require only 6.4 MBytes of storage.
 This means it requires 70x less storage!